 OK – let’s wrap up everything we’ve covered so far.

-- Ask yourself first – Do I need additional pike mobility?
+Ask yourself first – Do I need additional pike flexibility?

 That said – you should have now a good foundational knowledge on how to pike stretch properly.
 If you need an additional video going through everything I can recommend this one by Dominik Sky.